cavallon/deep-learning-challenge/README.md

 # deep-learning-challenge

+Starter_Code folder contains my completed code files from Google Colab.

+Images folder contains all images used for the written analysis.

+----See Analysis below----

 Overview:

 The purpose of this analysis is to use a machine learning model to analyze the Alphabet Soup's funding data in order to develop an app that can automatically select the best applicants for Alphabet Soup to fund.